dooyum/Behavioral-Cloning-Autonomous-Vehicle/README.md

 #### 3. Model parameter tuning

-The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 108).
+The model used an Adam Optimizer, so the learning rate was not tuned manually (model.py line 108).

 #### 4. Appropriate training data